BLACK CROW AI · SAAS TERMS OF SERVICE

 2. The data importer and the subprocessor warrant that upon request of the data exporter and/or of the supervisory authority, it will submit its data processing facilities for an audit of the measures referred to in paragraph 1.

-The data exporter is (please specify briefly your activities relevant to the transfer): Customer is the data exporter; the nature and purpose of processing of personal data by the data importer for the data exporter are defined in the Service Agreement.
+Data exporter.
+The data exporter is: Customer is the data exporter; the nature and purpose of processing of personal data by the data importer for the data exporter are defined in the Service Agreement.

-The data importer is (please specify briefly activities relevant to the transfer): Black Crow is the data importer; the nature and purpose of processing of personal data by data importer for the data exporter are defined in the Service Agreement.
+Data importer.
+The data importer is: Black Crow is the data importer; the nature and purpose of processing of personal data by data importer for the data exporter are defined in the Service Agreement.

-The personal data transferred concern the following categories of data subjects (please specify): Data Exporter’s online visitors.
+Data subjects.
+The personal data transferred concern the following categories of data subjects: Data Exporter’s online visitors.

-The personal data transferred concern the following categories of data (please specify): Personal Data collected includes, but is not limited to, IP addresses, pseudonymous online identifiers provided by Customer, and online user activity associated with these IP addresses and online identifiers.
+Categories of data/ The personal data transferred concern the following categories of data: Personal Data collected includes, but is not limited to, IP addresses, pseudonymous online identifiers provided by Customer, and online user activity associated with these IP addresses and online identifiers.

-The personal data transferred will be subject to the following basic processing activities (please specify): Processing activities are set forth in the Service Agreement between the data exporter and data importer.
+Processing operations.
+The personal data transferred will be subject to the following basic processing activities: Processing activities are set forth in the Service Agreement between the data exporter and data importer.

 Description of the technical and organizational security measures implemented by the data importer in accordance with Clauses 4(d) and 5(c) (or document/legislation attached):